nmajeski/curologymagicpotionapp/README.md

 - Upgrade Grails version
 - Have a better code organization
 - Add unit tests for functions with 100% line coverage
+- Make page responsive (better able to fit on a mobile device)